“Risk comes from not knowing what you’re doing”

 In terms of actual mitigation, there are four main options:

 Eliminating risk is always the best option, but sometimes there are tradeoffs regarding the cost to eliminate versus the elimination of the expected value of the risk.
-I have worked with companies who had dangerous products that they had to discontinue and take a loss on inventory to eliminate the consumer risk.
+I have worked with companies that had dangerous products that they had to discontinue and take a loss on inventory to eliminate the consumer risk.

 Reducing risk can come in many forms including controls, policies, monitoring, improved design, communication, education, training, technology, and anything else useful in reducing either the probability of the event or the cost if the event happens.